bedatadriven/renjin-website/src/jbake/content/blog/2019-08-16-integrating-r-and-java.md

 status=published
 author=Alexander Bertram
 lang=en
-excerpt=Renjin makes it easy to integrate R and Java in two steps.
+excerpt= How to integrate R and Java in three steps using Renjin.
 ~~~~~~

+Do you want to use R and Java together?
 Renjin makes it very easy to integrate R and Java in three quick steps:

 First, add Renjin as a dependency to your Maven project: